morganp/find_playlists/README.md

     ./bin/report_m3u /Path/to/Music

-To delee them switch to using the remove_m3u script.
+To delete them switch to using the `remove_m3u` script.